haxilla/sublimePlugins/fileAnchor/readme.txt

 	imported into mysql for any reason?
 		Comment: As a just in case, you could archive them.

+	MILESTONE: Add an archiving system to store the old imported files.
+		COMMENT: The process should start by cloning the current file as a new name into the archive folder, then deleting the file that is read when complete.
+		TASK: Setup folder structure for an archive system where a cron job could easily delete the oldest folders from a cron job

-	ISSUE: For the stalled, resolved situation, keep count somewhere, somehow
+	ENH: For the stalled, resolved situation, keep count somewhere, somehow

-	ISSUE: Must have a way to properly escape colons in order to figure out a working regex.
+	ISSUE: Must have a way to properly escape colons in order to figure out a non-breaking working regex.
 		COMMENT: This seems to happen most frequently when the tag is mimicked in an example to reference the metatags and illustrate the point.

 	MILESTONE: Right click menu from sublime to offer new menu options